-- Do not stop using your birth control (contraception) before you and your baby are reduced. - First schedule an appointment with your specialist.
-During this visit your specialist will reassess whether you should continue receiving treatment with valproate or whether - referred to your specialist, immediately if you are pregnant or think you might be pregnant.
+- Do not stop using your birth control (contraception) before you have talked to your specialist and worked together on a plan to ensure your condition is controlled and the risks to you and your baby are reduced. - First schedule an appointment with your specialist.
+During this visit your specialist will reassess whether you should continue receiving treatment with valproate or whether another medicine should be prescribed.
+They will make sure you are well aware of and have understood all the risks and advice related to the use of valproate during pregnancy. - Your specialist will try to switch you to another medicine or stop treatment with Epilim Chrono a long time before you become pregnant. - Schedule an urgent appointment with your GP to be urgently referred to your specialist, immediately if you are pregnant or think you might be pregnant.

-I AM PREGNANT AND I AM TAKING EPILIM Do not stop taking Epilim unless your specialist tells you to as your condition may become worse.
+I AM PREGNANT AND I AM TAKING EPILIM CHRONO

+Do not stop taking Epilim Chrono unless your specialist tells you to as your condition may become worse.